theolivenbaum/resin/README.md

 ###Ranking
 If that goes well then what is left is the ranking algorithm.
 That should be tons of fun.
 That's where the [Lucene core team](http://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/) is at.

+###Writing to an index while it is in use
+Lucene does it extremly well because of it's file format and because it's indices are easily mergable.
+It sees an update as "first create new index then merge with the current index then refresh the index reader".

 ###Multi-index searching
 Lucene does it.
 It's pretty useful.
 It has a cool factor to it.
 Resin needs it.